 What are the advantages?

 Fiber to the Home will reduce or eliminate cable signal interference, such as ingress, signal noise, or cable leakage.
 Fiber will also be able to handle increased speed and bandwidth from point to point, which will prove useful for any future upgrades.

-Which services are available in Westfield?
+Which services are available in areas upgraded to Fiber?